atiqueahmedziad/intro-git-workshop/lessons/intro.md

 - Understand the necessity Git and Github.
 - Learn the basics of Git.
-- Learn how to manage our software development projects at University (Project management on Github).
+- Learn how to manage software projects at University.
 - Learn how to collaborate with others in Github.

 ## What is required from you to join this workshop?